PrestaShop/prestashop.github.io/news/_posts/releases/2020-11-18-prestashop-1-7-7-0-available.md

 ## Known issues

-These regressions should be fixed in the next patch versions
+The following known regressions will be fixed in upcoming patch versions.

 **Order back-office**
 - [An exception is displayed when changing the invoice address a  second time - Round mode = Round on each item](https://github.com/PrestaShop/PrestaShop/issues/21717)